top of page

 Ideal for:

-• Elevated A1C with “clean eating”
+• Elevated A1C despite “clean eating.”

-• Fasting glucose instability
+• Fasting glucose instability.

-• Stress-driven insulin resistance
+• Stress-driven insulin resistance.

 Cortisol-focused outcomes:

-• Reduced hepatic glucose output
+• Reduced hepatic glucose output.

-• Improved insulin sensitivity
+• Improved insulin sensitivity.

-• Stabilized daily blood sugar patterns
+• Stabilized daily blood sugar patterns.

 3. Hormone Optimization Programs